Jellyfish live in the ocean and usually don't bother anyone. They just float around

 One Jellyfish Sting = Thousands of Tiny Stingers

-Jellyfish stings aren't like bee
+Jellyfish stings aren't like bee stings

-that you can usually see and pull out.
+can usually see and pull out.

 When a jellyfish stings a person, it leaves thousands of very tiny stingers called